mengmeili/mengmei-site/content/posts/2025-05-25-decoding-user.md

 Moreover, after spotting recurring issues, I extract patterns, create user guides, and grow the knowledge base.

-That’s how support shifts from firefighting to enabling — from answering questions to scaling knowledge.
+That’s how support shifts from firefighting to enabling, from answering questions to scaling knowledge.

-Support isn’t just about solving problems — it’s about bridging gaps, like establishing connections between worlds in _Chants of Sennaar_: between systems and users, between language and intent, between what’s designed and what’s actually experienced.
+Support isn’t just about solving problems.
+It’s about bridging gaps, like establishing connections between worlds in _Chants of Sennaar_: between systems and users, between language and intent, between what’s designed and what’s actually experienced.